bluecube/tablog/Readme.md

 ## Goals

 1. Fast compression with small memory footprint
-2. Decent compression ratio (hopefully better than GZipped CSV)
+2. Decent compression ratio (better than GZipped CSV)
 3. Streamable (decoding can be picked up from the midlle of the stream, after reading limited amount of data)
 4. Should work well on ESP32, ARM (Raspberry PI), x64 (mostly for development and testing) and (with lower priority) AVR.